graysonpike/visual-algorithms/README.md

 # visual-algorithms
-Implementations of various algorithms in C and visualization with SDL 2.
+Implementations of various sorting algorithms in C and visualization with SDL 2.
 See my [c-algorithms repo](https://github.com/Grayson112233/c-algorithms) for more information on the algorithms.